OpenDataRepos/RidersDeathsItaly/README.md

-An article from "Wired.it" [1] states that in Italy currently there is no database about food delivery riders' deaths.
+An article from "Wired.it" [1] states that in Italy currently there is no database about food delivery riders' casualties.

 The table in the Google Sheet below [2] is an attempt to address this.